 Singapore Airlines to report Q4 loss on fuel hedges

-SYDNEY, May 8 (Reuters) - Singapore Airlines Ltd SIAL.SI said on Friday it would report a material operating loss in the quarter ended on March 31 due in part to a collapse in fuel prices that has led to major hedging losses and that it would look to push back aircraft deliveries.
+SYDNEY, May 8 (Reuters) - Singapore Airlines Ltd SIAL.SI said on Friday that it would report a material operating loss in the quarter ended March 31 partly because of a collapse in fuel prices that led to major hedging losses and that it would push back aircraft deliveries.

-The airline said operating cashflows were expected to remain weak in the quarter ending on June 30 at a time when most of its fleet is grounded due to the coronavirus crisis.
+The airline said operating cashflows were expected to remain negative in the quarter ending on June 30 at a time when most of its fleet is grounded because of the coronavirus crisis.
 Additional fuel hedging losses are expected in that quarter, it said.

 "Given the uncertainty in the market, we have taken a pause and plan to monitor developments closely before entering into any additional hedges," the airline said in a statement.